Posted on 21st October 2017 by Russell Phillips

-David Crawford, Chief Executive Officer of the Motor Industry Association says, “the traditional slowdown in new vehicle registrations during an election period failed to materialise in September.
-Monthly registrations of 14,507 vehicles was the strongest month of September on record.
+David Crawford, Chief Executive Officer of the Motor Industry Association says, “the traditional slowdown in new vehicle registrations during an election period failed to materialize in September.
+Monthly registrations of 14,507 vehicles were the strongest month of September on record.
 Registrations were 10.4% (11,165 units) year to date above this time in 2016 and for the month were up 4.5% (623 units) on September 2016.”

 Year to date, sales of passenger and SUVs were up by 6.8% and commercial vehicles by 18.6% compared to 2016.